-The Beatrice Fire and Rescue, with five ambulances, employs 23 full-time staff (13 paramedics and 10 EMTs) and an additional 2 part-time paramedics on staff.
-The Beatrice Fire and Rescue protects approximately 13,000 citizens in an eight square-mile area.
-The department also helps protect an additional 12,000 citizens with the Beatrice Rural Fire District, which covers an area of approximately 200 square miles.
-Beatrice Fire and Rescue houses the Rural Fire District's fire apparatus and automatically responds to fire and rescue calls within this rural area and are accomplanied by approximately 60 rural volunteer members.
-The department also provides mutual aide for all of Gage and Jefferson Counties and portions of Saline County in Southeast Nebraska, which is a 1,200-square-mile area.
-Beatrice Fire and Rescue operates a county wide ambulance service that covers a 600-mile rescue district.
+The Beatrice Fire and Rescue, with five ambulances, employs 23 full-time Emergency Medical Technicians (EMTs) and 7 support personnel.
+The Beatrice Fire and Rescue protects approximately 13,000 citizens in an 8-square-mile area.
+The department also helps protect an additional 12,000 citizens with the the Beatrice Rural Fire District, which covers an area of approxmiately 200 square miles.
+Beatrice Fire and Rescue houses the Rural Fire District's fire apparatus and automatically responds to fire and rescue calls within this rural area and are then complimented by approximately 60 rural volunteer members.
+The department also provides mutual aid for all of Gage and Jefferson Counties and portions of Saline County in Southeast Nebraska, which is a 1,200-square-mile area.
+Beatrice Fire and Rescue operate a countywide ambulance service that covers a 600-mile rescue district.